-Before going ahead, we really recommend to have a look first to some videos in which we explain some very important concepts that everybody should know about:
+Before going ahead, we really recommend to first have a look to the Effiworkx YouTube channel videos.
+On those videos we explain concepts that will be of your interest.

 Switching to energy efficient bulbs it is most probably one of the easiest and quickest way to reduce the electricity consumption.

 LEDS are by far the most efficient type of bulbs and swapping from incandescent bulbs to LED bulbs it is the most cost efficient solution, even after taking in consideration that the LED bulbs are more expensive than the incandescent bulbs.

 |Bulb wattage (Watts)||60||14||7|